-"Tannerite" and similar explosive targets are limited to one pound or less, and must be used in compliance with all manufacturers safety guidelines.
-Use of aforementioned shall cause NO damage to ranges and persons.
-No exploding targets are permitted to be used on the Steel Plate Range or 100 and 200 yard target lines of the 300 Yard Range.
-All explosive targets must be kept away from target line structures...if any, but positioned all the way downrange.
+"Tannerite" and similar explosive targets are limited to one pound or less and must be used in compliance with all manufacturer's safety guidelines.
+The use of "Tannerite" shall cause NO damage to ranges and persons.
+No exploding targets are permitted to be used on the Steel Plate Range or 100 and 200-yard target lines of the 300 Yard Range.
+All explosive targets must be kept away from target line structures...if any but positioned all the way downrange.

-!
 READ and OBSERVE signs that are posted on all ranges and club grounds.
 Failure to comply with club rules could result in membership suspension or termination.

-!
 Belligerent and/or unsafe behavior while on LFSC property will not be tolerated!

 In case of an emergency, call 911 and be sure to inform the dispatcher that you're located in Plum Borough, Allegheny County.
 If a cell phone isn't available, use the phone in the foyer of the clubhouse.
 It’s a direct line to 911.